Estimation of on- and off-time distributions in a dynamic Erd\H{o}s-R\'enyi random graph: Verification of finite (co-)variances

 \section{Verification of finite (co-)variances}

 For the asymptotic normality to hold, one needs that $v_0$, $v_1$, and $c_{01}$ are finite.
-In this appendix, we point out how this can be proven for $v_0$ in the case that $X\sim{\mathbb P}{\rm ar}(1,\alpha)$ and $Y$ has a lighter tail (to be defined below), leading to the interpretable condition featuring in Proposition \ref{P3}.
-For $v_1$ and $c_{01}$ similar reasonings apply, but the underlying computations are considerably more cumbersome.
-As our analysis essentially follows the argumentation of the proof of \cite[Theorem 1]{TAQ}, in combination with some elements from \cite{BM}, we restrict ourselves to a sketch of the main steps.
+In this appendix, we point out how this can be proven for $v_0$ in the case that \michel{$X\sim{\mathbb P}{\rm ar}(C_X,\alpha)$ and $Y\sim{\mathbb P}{\rm ar}(C_Y,\beta)$, leading to the interpretable condition featuring in Proposition~\ref{P3}.} For $v_1$ and $c_{01}$ similar reasonings apply, but the underlying computations are considerably more cumbersome.
+Our argumentation essentially follows the argumentation of the proof of \cite[Theorem 1]{TAQ}, in combination with some elements from \cite{BM}. \michel{The proof does not cover the technically more demanding case of $\min\{\alpha,\beta\}$ being integer-valued.}

 {\it Step 1: evaluate the required probability generating function.} Let $r_k$ be defined as before, but with the on-time just having started at time $1$; likewise, $s_k$ is as before, but with the off-time just having started at time $1$.
 The following two equations are evident: